 Traversing with multiple cursors

-You have a number of options available for complicated selections, but the main things I use are simply:
+You have a number of options available for complicated selections, but the main things I use are:

 ⌘+Rightmove to start/end of line

-They're intuitive, easily remembered, and as you' expect, can be simply combined with
+They're intuitive, easily remembered, and can be combined with

 Shift to select text.